-Knowing the basics of first aid is a vital skill to have, whether you’re in a workplace environment or at home.
+Knowing the basics of first aid is an essential skill to have, whether you’re in a workplace environment or at home.
 It could be a case of saving someone’s life, so it’s never too late to train.
 Our Workplace First Aid Training course is designed to introduce you to the basic fundamentals of first aid, from how to act in potentially life-threatening situations, to conducting a head-to-toe check on someone who has sustained an injury.

 Once the course is successfully completed, you’ll receive a CPD accredited as proof of your new skills, with the confidence to apply the correct safety measures for your business or workplace.